Tokimon/es-feature-detection/README.md

 3. You bloat your script with transpiler code, that you don't need as many modern browsers already support the new syntax.
 Yes IE (edge) as well.

-I needed a proper tool to detect features that was actually used in the script file, so I could decide what to load.
+Personally I needed a proper tool to detect features that was actually used in the script file, so I could decide what to load, so I build this.

 ## The how?